-Because I found them in a charity shop in Nottingham, they were very cheap, and I’d had a couple of pints over lunch so I went nuts.
+Because I found them in a charity shop in Nottingham, they were pretty cheap, and I’d had a couple of pints over lunch so I went nuts.

-I didn’t know if they worked or not but why wouldn’t you take a punt for that price?
+I didn’t know if they worked or not but they were cheap enough to take a punt and not worry if they didn’t.

-Especially when it’s going to charity and you’ve had a drink.
+Especially when the money’s going to charity and you’ve had a drink.

-Side note: I chose the Kodak ColorPlus because it was the only film they had in Tesco (turns out there aren’t many places to buy film in Mansfield).
+Side note: I chose the Kodak ColorPlus because it was the only film they had in Tesco (turns out there aren’t many places to buy film in Mansfield, UK).

 It was more expensive than the cameras themselves.